Aviation Archaeology Folklore and Urban Legends

 bomber ditched into a lake or gravel pit in Essex.
 The wreck

-you hear some, all or none of the crew made it out of the
+hear some, all or none of the crew made it out of the wreck

-wreck alive.
+alive.
 Do any records of this event exist anywhere?
-Is
+Is the

 A mine shaft somewhere in Australia

-world war two (and for reasons that are never explained)
+war two (and for reasons that are never explained) three or

-three or four Spitfires were packed into boxes and concealed
+four Spitfires were packed into boxes and concealed in a mine

-in a mine shaft somewhere in northern Australia.
-The
+shaft somewhere in northern Australia.
+The Australian climate

-featured a vast abandoned airfield somewhere in northern
+a vast abandoned airfield somewhere in northern Australia

-Australia where many world war two aircraft wrecks were
+where many world war two aircraft wrecks were still present.

-still present.
 Does anybody remember this show?
-Where was
+Where was the airfield Les

 Giebelstadt Army Airfield (Giebelstadt, Germany)